tomwhite/disq-original/README.md

 ### Filesystems

-Two filesystem abstractions are supported for all formats: the Hadoop filesystem (HDFS, local, and others such as S3), and Java NIO filesystems (local, S3, GCS, etc).
+Two filesystem abstractions are supported for reading and writing all formats: the Hadoop filesystem (HDFS, local, and others such as S3), and Java NIO filesystems (local, S3, GCS, etc).

 Only one filesystem abstraction is used for each operation (unlike current Hadoop-BAM, which